KernelFierce/ShivaTeach/src/README.md

 This section outlines a high-level strategic review, establishing a clear path forward for building an enterprise-grade application.

 ### 1. Database & Architecture
 *   **Current Strength:** The multi-tenant data model in Firestore (`/tenants/{tenantId}/...`) is a robust and scalable foundation.
 The user model now supports a `roles` array, allowing for flexible, multi-role assignments.
-The session data model has been refactored for improved security by using per-user subcollections.
+The session and assignment data models have been refactored for improved security by using per-user subcollections.
 *   **Identified Weakness:** The current Firestore Security Rules are temporarily open for development.
 They are not yet suitable for a production environment.
 *   **Go-Forward Plan:** **Role-Based Access Control (RBAC)** must be implemented in `firestore.rules` before going live.
 For example, only users with the `OrganizationAdmin` or `Admin` role should be permitted to `list` documents in the `/tenants/{tenantId}/users` collection.
 This will be addressed in a dedicated "hardening" sprint.

 ### 2. UI/UX & Feature Parity
 *   **Current Strength:** The use of a modern component library (ShadCN) provides a professional and consistent look and feel.
-The application UI is now fully data-driven.
+The application UI is now almost entirely data-driven.
 Key administrative C.R.U.D. actions like adding and editing users are now implemented.
 *   **Identified Weakness:** While "Add" and "Edit" are functional, "Delete" operations and more advanced management features are still missing for most data types (e.g., courses, leads).
 *   **Go-Forward Plan:** Future sprints will progressively add more C.R.U.D. capabilities as needed by each user role.

 ### 3. Development & Testing
 *   **Current Strength:** The project has a robust and isolated data seeding script (`/lib/seed.ts` accessible via the `/seed` page), which is excellent for creating a predictable database state for development and testing.
 All mock data has been eradicated.
-The script now correctly populates new data structures like per-user session references and teacher availabilities.
+The script now correctly populates new data structures like per-user session references, assignments, and conversations.
 *   **Go-Forward Plan:** The seed script will be maintained as the single source of truth for initial setup.
 All components will continue to fetch data exclusively from Firestore.

 ### 4. Quality Assurance & User Experience